mrubinsk/horde-dev-vagrant/README.md

 horde-dev-vagrant
 =================

+I've transitioned to using mostly nginx in my stack, and have finally started updating these boxes to reflect my personal development environments.
+This means that the main 'git-tools' and 'pear-horde-5.2' boxes are now based on nginx and PHP 7.3-FPM.
+The provisioning scripts for the other PHP and webserver options are still present in the the /shared folder and can easily be switched out in the Vagrantfile.

+If you are looking for the older configurations, including the legacy monolithic repository boxes, they have moved to the DEPRECATED branch.

 Vagrant images for Horde.
-Requires Vagrant 1.8.
+Requires Vagrant 2.2.
 These should be considered for DEVELOPMENT use only, or as a starting point for a more complete Vagrant image.
-Some of the images are still a work in progress, but the pear images are mostly done and fully functional.

 Usage:
   - change to the desired setup/* directory
+  - Inspect Vagrantfile and/or config files and change as needed.
   - Run "vagrant up".
 That's it.
     - To destroy, run "vagrant destroy"

 Notes:

-    - All images based on Ubuntu Trusty64 unless otherwise noted.
+    - All images based on Ubuntu boxes.
+See below for specific versions.

     - Installs either MySQL or MariaDB,
       Dovecot or Cyrus, and Postfix (configured for local delivery only).
       Email can be sent between any local users using e.g., testuser@localhost

-    - PHP 5.6 is used by default unless otherwise noted.
+    - PHP 7.3 is used by the default git-tools and pear-horde-5.2 boxes.
+Other boxes are as described.
 This can be changed to PHP - 5.4, 5.5, 5.6, or 7.0.
-This is selected
-      by choosing the shared/phpxx.sh file desired in the Vagrantfile of the image.
+This is selected by choosing the shared/phpxx.sh file desired in the Vagrantfile of the image.

-    - By default, Horde's web root is installed to /var/www/html/horde - this can be changed by editing shared/conf.sh file.
-For the Git images, the source tree is installed to /horde/src.
+    - For the Git images, the source tree is installed to /vagrant/horde/src and is therefore shared by the host OS, so editing and managing git from outside the VM is possible.
+Note that while you can execute git commands from outside the VM, using horde-git-tools from the shared directory will not work without a different configuration file since the paths are different...and the 'dev' commands won't work at all since they operate on the horde webroot, inside the VM.

     - The following users are created - username and passwords can be changed by editing the shared/conf.sh file: